sidKV/PRODIGY_CS_02/README.md

 Save the modified image to the specified output_path.

 # Repository Contents
-PRODIGY_CS_02.py : The main Python script containing the implementation of the Caesar Cipher.
+PRODIGY_CS_02.py : The main Python script containing the implementation of the Pixel Manipulation.

 README.md : This file, providing an overview of the task and the project.